Help! My Child is Struggling with Math

 Foundations

 There are not that many facts, but when your child knows these instantly and fluently, all subsequent math will be easier.
-In Right-Brained Addition & Subtraction
+In Right-Brained Addition & Subtraction:

 - Children are provided with a rich visual background of numbers and what they represent.

-- Stories and visuals provide pattern-detection opportunities which is the next layer in number sense: children learn how numbers relate to each other.
+- Stories and visuals provide pattern-detection opportunities which is the next layer in number sense; children learn how numbers relate to each other.

-- Stories and visuals, along with tactile activities allow children to discover combinations of numbers that equal a target number.
+- Stories and visuals, along with tactile activities, allow children to discover combinations of numbers that equal a target number.
 Using real materials, they answer questions such as, “How many ways can you make a 7?”
 For this activity, they would use 7 counters and two bowls to discover for themselves how many combinations of numbers equal 7.
 (0 & 7, 1 & 6, 2 & 5, 3 & 4).

 This is the next skill set which is taught based on the facts to 10.
 Once children are fluent with the facts to 10, all other addition and subtraction is rooted in these facts.
 Children will be engaged in making 10s and in taking from 10s.
-Using this approach, you by-pass the need to struggle with borrowing and with carrying, which can be very frustrating to children.
+Using this approach, you bypass the need to struggle with borrowing and carrying, which can be very frustrating to children.

-Right-Brained Addition & Subtraction Vol. 2 picks up where Right-Brained Addition & Subtraction left off.
+Right-Brained Addition & Subtraction Vol. 2 picks up where Right-Brained Addition & Subtraction left off:

 - Children review their facts to 10.